Joey Meneses Player Props: Nationals vs. Mariners

 Mariners Pitching Rankings

-- The nine strikeouts per nine innings put together by the Mariners pitching staff ranks ninth in MLB.
+- The Mariners pitching staff is ninth in MLB with a collective 9.1 strikeouts per nine innings.

-- The Mariners' 3.83 team ERA ranks seventh across all MLB pitching staffs.
+- The Mariners have the seventh-ranked team ERA across all MLB pitching staffs (3.82).

-- The Mariners allow the second-fewest home runs in baseball (76 total, one per game).
+- The Mariners give up the fourth-fewest home runs in baseball (78 total, one per game).

+- Woo (1-1) takes the mound for the Mariners in his fifth start of the season.
+He has a 5.09 ERA in 17 2/3 innings pitched, with 25 strikeouts.

-- His last time out was on Wednesday against the New York Yankees, when the righty threw five innings, surrendering three earned runs while allowing four hits.
+- The right-hander's last time out came on Thursday against the New York Yankees, when he went 5 1/3 scoreless innings while giving up two hits.

+- The 23-year-old has put up an ERA of 5.09, with 12.7 strikeouts per nine innings, in four games this season.
+Opposing hitters have a .232 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.